-Basseterre, St. Kitts, August 30, 2017 (SKNIS): The developing renewable energy industry in St. Kitts and Nevis is largely thought of by consumers as a way to save money, but Bertill Browne, Director of the Energy Unit in the Ministry of Public Infrastructure, said persons also need to consider the opportunities to make money.
+Basseterre, St. Kitts, August 30, 2017 (SKNIS): The developing renewable energy industry in St. Kitts and Nevis is largely thought of by consumers as a way to save money, but Bertill Browne, Director of the Energy Unit in the Ministry of Public Infrastructure, said persons also need to consider the opportunities to make money, it’s not just the St. Kitts and Nevis renewable energy sector feels like this, with the likes of hydro jobs in Australia increasing in numbers to find a sustainable renewable energy.

 “You need people to install solar panels [and] you need people to maintain them when they go into operation,” Mr. Browne said, mentioning the solar systems in operation at the R. L. Bradshaw International Airport and the other next to the Frigate Bay Road close to the Eastern Caribbean Central Bank (ECCB).